The Knowsley Educational Psychology Service logo

 What do Educational Psychologists Do?

 In addition to providing Psychological Advice as part of the Education, Health and Care Needs Assessment process, the Educational Psychology Service is involved in many different aspects of work within the Local Authority (LA).
-The core function of our role comprises five key elements: consultation, assessment, intervention, research and training
+The core function of our role comprises five key elements: consultation, assessment, intervention, training and research

 We work within the LA to develop and deliver strategies and initiatives to improve outcomes for children and young people.
 We also work to support other LA services through the application of psychology.
 Some of these services include: The Early Years Service, Youth Justice Service, Behaviour and Inclusion Service, and our Virtual School.